-A holder of Securities will be subject to Irish taxes on capital gains (currently 33 per cent.) on a disposal of such Securities unless such holder is a person neither resident nor ordinarily resident in Ireland who does not have an enterprise, or an interest in an enterprise, which carries on business in Ireland through a branch or agency or a permanent representative to which or to whom the Securities are attributable.
+A holder of Securities will be subject to Irish taxes on capital gains (currently 33 per cent.) on a disposal of such Securities unless such holder is a person neither resident nor ordinarily resident in Ireland and:

+- (a) who does not have an enterprise, or an interest in an enterprise, which carries on trade in Ireland through a branch or agency or a permanent representative to which or to whom the Securities are attributable; or - (b) the Securities are listed on a stock exchange; or - (c) the Securities do not derive their value or the greater part of their value directly or indirectly from Irish land or certain Irish mineral or exploration rights.